Femininity without character is a bit of a flop.

 Let’s start with imperfections in personality.
 Everybody makes mistakes.

-You’ve been a raging bitch before, and so have I. It’s OK if you can rise above your mistakes and become better from them.
-And it’s particularly important to do it in the moment.
-Not later, when it’s easier, because it’s classy.
+It’s OK if you can rise above your mistakes and become better from them.
+It’s important to be able to apologize.

 This is one way character is actually developed.
 No-one just stumbles across true character.
-It takes experience, it takes fearless honesty with yourself and with others.

 It takes courage to admit a mistake and learn from it.
 This is one facet that makes up true character.